 Dr. Huang’s expertise and oral surgical skill can minimize the invasiveness and aftercare of a surgery.
 We will always make sure you are comfortable during the procedure and prepared for a smooth period of recovery.

-If oral surgery has become necessary, we have you covered with a number of procedures that can fix a range of concerns.
+If oral surgery has become necessary, our Dublin dental clinic has you covered with a number of procedures that can fix a range of concerns.
 Dr. Huang is highly skilled and well-experienced in the procedures that we offer including tooth extractions, dental implants, sinus augmentation, and bone grafting.
 When faced with the need for oral surgery, know that with us you are in the best, most caring hands.

 Here Are Some Of The Oral Surgery Treatment Options We Offer: